The Theatre School > Conservatory > Undergraduate Conservatory > Dramaturgy / Criticism

 BFA Dramaturgy/Criticism Curriculum

-In the second year, students move into the specific dramaturgy/criticism curriculum and focus on an introduction to production dramaturgy, its historical precedent, and educational outreach.
-Students also take coursework in design or technical areas as well as courses in English, literature, and communication.
+In the second year, students move into the dramaturgy/criticism curriculum and focus on an introduction to production dramaturgy, its historical precedent, and educational outreach.
+Students also take coursework in design or technical areas as well as in English, literature, and other areas of interest.
 Students participate in the production season as dramaturgs and assistant production dramaturgs.

 Liberal Studies